matter-labs/zksync-docs/content/_partials/remix/deploy/_enable-remix-zksync-plugin.md

 ### Enable the Remix ZKsync plugin

-To deploy smart contracts to ZKsync via Remix you need to enable the ZKsync plugin.
+To deploy EraVM bytecode smart contracts to ZKsync via Remix you need to enable the ZKsync plugin.

 1. Visit [the Remix website](https://remix.ethereum.org/)
 2. Click on the **“🔌 Plugin Manager”** button in the bottom-left corner